St. Mary Catholic School welcomes the opportunity to have you as a volunteer.

 In conjunction with the Middle School Science/Social Studies Fair, HSA will host a Dessert Night in April.
 Tasty treats, great company, and amazing projects are sure to be highlights of the evening.

-As a school community, we are given so many opportunities to come together and celebrate Catholic education at Saint Mary Catholic School during Catholic Schools Week.
-The Pancake Breakfast, Career Day, the Dignitaries Luncheon, the Volunteer Reception, Parent Visitation Day, Student Appreciation Day, the Talent Show, Grandparent Day, Teacher Appreciation Day, and First Friday Mass encourage us to gather as a community and reaffirm why Catholic education at SMCS is so important for our children.
+As a school community, we are given so many opportunities to come together and celebrate Catholic education at St. Mary Catholic School during Catholic Schools Week.
+The Pancake Breakfast, Career Day, Brokers’ Breakfast, Dignitaries Luncheon, Volunteer Reception, Parent Visitation Day, Student Appreciation Day, Talent Show, Grandparent Day, Teacher Appreciation Day, and First Friday Mass encourage us to gather as a community and reaffirm why Catholic education at SMCS is so important for our children.
 Faith, academics, service, family, and tradition are core components to our mission as a school and are evidenced throughout the week.

 As Christmas approaches, many wonderful parent volunteer elves host the Pixie Shop.
 Students from all grades are invited to shop for those special people on their lists.
-Our students (and staff) are always amazed with the way the Monsignor Passarelli room is transformed into a Christmas boutique filled with cool gifts at really low prices.
+Our students (and staff) are always amazed with the way Fatima Hall is transformed into a Christmas boutique filled with cool gifts at really low prices.
 Join us and get in the holiday mood!